ParallelMaths/parallel/pages/3-summaze.md

 total score.*

 <div class="solution">
-<a href="https://integralmaths.org/games/sumaze_solutions.mp4">This video clip</a> shows the paths you should or
+<p><a href="https://integralmaths.org/games/sumaze_solutions.mp4">This video clip</a> shows the paths you should or
-could have taken to solve each stage with a perfect score.
+could have taken to solve each stage with a perfect score.</p>
 </div>
 :::

 ## 4. Kooks